-Impact on Business
+Impact on Business (GRI3-3)

-The Company’s primary objective is to strengthen economic resilience, reduce social disparities and create positive impacts for all stakeholders.
-CKPower recognizes that its long-term success in power generation industry is closely linked to earning community trust and maintaining a social license to operate.
 Therefore, it strategically addresses social and environmental concerns that influence community well-being and quality of life.
 By leveraging its renewable energy engineering expertise, CKPower supports community initiatives that not only enhance employee engagement but also cultivate long-lasting relationships with local communities.
-This approach generates mutual value and significantly enhances CKPower’s business resilience and sustainability
+This approach generates mutual value and significantly enhances CKPower’s business resilience and sustainability.

-Challenges and Opportunities
+Challenges and Opportunities (GRI3-3)

-Commitment
+Commitment (GRI3-3)

 These initiatives are designed to achieve tangible results in support of the United Nations Sustainable Development Goals (UN SDGs).
 The Company regularly monitors, evaluates, and reviews performance to ensure continuous improvement and sustainable community relations.
-By integrating its business expertise into community and social care processes, CKPower effectively fosters sustainability across all dimensions, reinforcing its role as a responsible corporate citizen and a leader in renewable energy production
+By integrating its business expertise into community and social care processes, CKPower effectively fosters sustainability across all dimensions, reinforcing its role as a responsible corporate citizen and a leader in renewable energy production.

 Strategy and Roadmap